Ahmadalhindi/lithium-battery-recycle-blog/readme_manual_test.md

 As a/an Registered User/Admin I want to be able to leave comments on blog posts so that I can engage on the post and share my thoughts.

+Need to sign up/log in to comment:
 <p align="center">
 <img src="documentation/readme_images/userstory10_2.png" alt="Comment on Blog Posts">
 </p>
+Write a comment:
 <p align="center">
 <img src="documentation/readme_images/userstory10_1.png" alt="Comment on Blog Posts">
 </p>
+Comment published:
 <p align="center">
 <img src="documentation/readme_images/userstory10.png" alt="Comment on Blog Posts">
 </p>